calrobertlee/roam-css-styles/README.md

 To use, copy the @import line into a Roam page titled roam/css This process can take about 20-30 seconds so please be patient!

-[❤️ Donation link](https://www.paypal.me/calrobertdesign) if you enjoy these themes and want to support more future projects 🤟
+[❤️ Donation link](https://www.paypal.me/calrobertdesign) if you enjoy these themes and want to support more future projects!
+Also, thanks to my recent patrons, it's been great designing these themes for you guys.

 ## Aqaue
 `@import url('https://calrobertlee.github.io/roam-themes/aquae.css');`